 Do lactation cookies really work?

 Lactation cookies are a fun way to try to increase milk supply!
 Most of these recipes include a mix of galactogogues like oats, flaxseed, and brewer’s yeast.

 But do they really work?

-A lot of times, they do seem to have an impact!
-(And if not, they’re fun to eat, right?)
+A lot of times, people think that they do seem to have an impact.
+(And if not, they’re at least fun to eat.)

 Because the amount of herbs in nursing tea is relatively low, it may take a few cups of tea to see an effect.